Functional Subspace, where language models can use vector algebra to solve problems: Subspace, naturally generated by LLMs

-ICL prompts contain multiple examples, each of which contains a query and an answer separated by delimiters/separators.
-Here, we use the dataset generator released by an earlier study \cite{todd2024function} to create ICL prompts for 6 different tasks, antonyms, synonyms, countries-their capital cities (country-capital), English-French words, products-their producers (product-company), players-sports (person-sport).
-For all tasks, ICL prompts consist of 5 example pairs of queries and answers and a single test query (without a corresponding answer), and LLMs are required to find its counterpart using example pairs.
-Each query and answer are marked by the separators, `Q:' and `A:' respectively.
+Brown et al. \cite{icl1} found that LLMs can infer correct answers, if they are exposed to a few examples demonstrating a desired task; see \cite{icl2} as well.
+When a few pairs of synonyms are included in the input prompts, LLMs can return a synonym to the last query word.
+Thus, ICL prompts contain multiple examples demonstrating desired tasks and a query.
+In our study, we use the dataset generator released by an earlier study \cite{todd2024function} to create ICL prompts for $6$ different tasks, antonyms, synonyms, countries-their capital cities (country-capital), English-French words, company-product and person-sport.
+All $6$ tasks can be demonstrated with two words separated by a separator.
+Throughout this study, we refer to them as queries, separators and answers.
+For all tasks, we provide $5$ example pairs of queries and answers and a single test query (without a corresponding answer) and direct LLMs to find its counterpart using example pairs.
+Each query and answer are marked by the separators, `Q:' and `A:' respectively (Fig. \ref{fig:diagram}A).